rindow/rindow.github.io/src/content/docs/neuralnetworks/index.md

 It enables powerful machine learning in PHP.

 - You can build machine learning models such as DNN, CNN, RNN, and (Multi-Head)Attention.
+- You can train reinforcement-learning agents (DQN, PPO, A2C, DDPG, SAC, REINFORCE, Q-learning, Sarsa) with [Rindow RL Agents](reinforcement-learning.html).
 - You can leverage your knowledge of Python and Keras.
 - Popular computer vision and natural language processing samples are available.
 - By calling high-speed computation libraries, you can process data at speeds comparable to TensorFlow's CPU version.